section-engineering-education/engineering-education/content/articles/using-machine-learning-to-translate-brain-signals-to-text/index.md

 ### Brief overview

-Recently, there has been a lot of interest in researching how our brains represent the things that we encounter in our lives.
+Recently, there has been a lot of interest in researching how our brains represent the things that we perform in our lives i.e., walking, speaking, and writing.
 Developing brain-computer interfaces (BCI) that can decode and translate brain signals will depend on us being able to decode more of these signals in a way that is useful for people such as those with paralysis.
 If you'd like to see more of these researches, feel free to check out [Braingate](https://www.braingate.org/).
 It is a research company that focuses on developing BCI technologies to restore mobility and communication.

 In this article, we will explore how machine learning is used to decode and translate brain neural signals into handwritten texts.
 Indeed, it is a first of its kind.
 Previous BCI research has focused on restoring motor skills such as reading and grasping.
 Not much focus has been put in researching the use of BCI to solve complex behavioral tasks.
 This article aims to tackle that.